Viewing public RFDs.

 Source archives

 Source archives (tarballs) without Git history, such as those traditionally distributed by open source projects, will not have materialized JSON files in them.
 At the moment, we do not have a need for source archives at Oxide.
-Should the need arise, and if prior versions of APIs need to be made available as part of that archive, then whatever tooling builds the archive will need to be taught how to dereference Git ref files.
+Should the need arise, and if prior versions of APIs need to be made available as part of that archive, then whatever tooling builds the archive will need to dereference Git stub files.

-For APIs with Git ref storage enabled, if a tool or other program needs access to older API versions, it will need to know how to dereference Git ref files.
-This is relatively straightforward: git cat-file blob $(cat file.gitref).
+For APIs with Git stub storage enabled, if a tool or other program needs access to older API versions, it will need to know how to dereference Git stub files.
+This is relatively straightforward: git cat-file blob $(cat file.gitstub).
 But tools that previously only relied on files on disk would now have a dependency on Git.
 (In practice, accessing old API versions is uncommon.)

-As discussed in [resolving-merge-conflicts] above, the fact that Git will observe renames means that users making changes to an API in parallel will see rename-rename conflicts.
+As discussed in Resolving merge conflicts in API documents above, the fact that Git will observe renames means that users making changes to an API in parallel will see rename/rename conflicts.
 This is a notable downside.
 The current system was carefully designed—with features like hashes in file names—to avoid merge conflicts in OpenAPI documents.

-This RFD proposes that the Dropshot API manager handle merge conflicts (whether rename/rename, or for other reasons).
-This capability may not be obvious to developers and will need to be documented.
+As part of this RFD, we’ve extended the Dropshot API manager to handle merge conflicts (whether rename/rename, or for other reasons).
+This capability may not be obvious to developers, so it will need clear documentation.
 The implementation also introduces notable complexity.

 Another option is for users to disable rename detection during merges: pass -X no-renames, or set merge.renames to false.
-But most of the time, rename detection during merges is valuable, so turning it off globally is generally incorrect.
+But most of the time, rename detection during merges is valuable, so turning it off globally is inadvisable.

 A third option is for users to resolve conflicts themselves with git restore or jj restore.
 This approach will continue to work, and if users make a mistake in this process, the API manager will correct any errors the next time generate is run.